CompuTec/wms-docs/administror-guide/installation/wms-licensing.md

 7. One of the three communications will appear:

-    - License appears to be valid – license is loaded from an appropriate file,
+    - License appears to be valid – the license is loaded from an appropriate file,
     - License appears to be invalid – invalid license file loaded,
     - License not found – the wrong file is loaded for a license.